Redocly/redocly-cli/docs/rules/spec-strict-refs.md

 It limits  use of the `$ref` keyword to only references for elements that may be inside the component section.

-It can be useful when other tools are integrated into the API workflow that demands strict adherence to the specifications.
+This rule is useful when other tools are integrated into the API workflow that demand strict adherence to the specifications.

 The following is a list of elements the `$ref` can be used with according to the OpenAPI specification: